getbraincloud/braincloud-unreal-unit-tests/README.md

 ----------------

 #### Newly upgraded?
-If your app is already live, you should **NOT** specify the _wrapperName - otherwise the library will look in the wrong location for your user's stored anonymousID and profileID information.
+If your app is already live, you should **NOT** specify the Wrapper Name - otherwise the library will look in the wrong location for your user's stored anonymousID and profileID information.
 Only add a name if you intend to alter the save data.

 ---------------